daniloBlera/dotfiles/readme.md

 # A bunch of .files

 A place to backup my system's configuration.
-This is the place I keep my personal configuration files, currently an arch Linux machine.
-Feel free to adapt anything you find useful.
+Currently an arch linux machine (btw).
+Fell free to adapt anything you find useful.

-## The tl;dr version
+## TL;DR

-* individual tools have their separated directory tree;
+* individual tools have their own, separate directory tree;
 * uses [stow][stow].

 ## About the repository structure